U.S. military puts 'great power competition' at heart of strategy - Mattis

 Trump has called the NATO alliance “obsolete”, but Mattis said the United States would strengthen its traditional alliances while building new partnerships and listening more to other nations’ ideas.

-“We will be willing to be persuaded by them recognising that not all good ideas come from the country with the most aircraft carriers,” Mattis said.
+“We will be willing to be persuaded by them, recognizing that not all good ideas come from the country with the most aircraft carriers,” Mattis said.

 The Pentagon is also working on a policy document on the country’s nuclear arsenal.
 While Mattis did not specifically address that review, he said the priority is deterrence.